 The conducting profession is multifaceted and everyone comes to the lessons with a different background, knowledge and experience.
 For this reason, I always make sure my lessons are tailor-made and that the lesson plan drawn up always applies only to the student in question.
 In the past, students sometimes came for just one lesson, others took a package of lessons with one particular subject and some even came for years on a weekly or monthly basis.

 In recent years, it has been necessary to teach online.
 At first, nobody believed it was possible, but now it turns out that this way of teaching definitely has its positive sides.
 Lessons in conducting technique, for example, can be given online easily, but it is also possible to conduct particular repertoire and to solve certain technical problems in a composition (e.g. fermatas, tempo changes, upbeats).

 It is for this reason that, in addition to the usual in person lessons, I now offer online conducting lessons.
 Are you interested in one of these two forms?
 Then send me a message via info[at]renegulikers.nl.
 We can then discuss the costs, the number of lessons and the course of the lessons.
 I use reasonable prices with a discount for students.
 Don’t hesitate to just inquire.

-Do you prefer a more intense period of lessons, please check out my masterclasses in conducting technique and score study: 4th International Masterclass Conducting Technique, or first read the reports of the masterclasses 2020, 2021, or winter 2022.
+Do you prefer a more intense period of lessons, please check out my masterclasses in conducting technique and score study: International Masterclass Conducting Technique, or first read the reports of the masterclasses 2020, 2021, winter 2022, or summer 2022.